 Early Life and Education of Mahatma Gandhi

-But one thing that remained with him forever is the respect and that he would always give to his teachers.
+But one thing that remained with him forever is the respect he would always give to his teachers.
 He never copied in his exams to get more marks.
 A one such incident is famous in his childhood where his teacher asked him to copy something but he refused as he would consider this as a crime.

 Out of his all brothers, Gandhi ji was more closed to Laxmidas.
 His father died in the year 1885 when he was in the school.
 He had taken admission in Samaldas Mahavidyala school but did not like the atmosphere.
 After the death of his father Gandhi ji wanted to go for higher education as everyone suggested him to do the same for the betterment of his career.